-Requires port interfaces on a TN760B Tie Trunk CP.
+Requires port interfaces on a TN760B Tie Trunk CP or TN767 DS1 Interface CP.

 Touch-Tone and Dial Pulse Services

 All touch-tone single-line voice terminals and MET sets are equipped with dial pads that generate Dual Tone Multifrequency (DTMF) signals when a dial button is pressed.
 Model 500 Series single-line terminals have rotary dials that generate dial pulses corresponding to the numbers selected.
 The 7300H series (MERLIN) voice terminals are equipped with touch dial pads that generate digitally coded signals when a dial button is pressed.